greenboxal/doggohub/doc/ci/docker/using_docker_build.md

 # Using Docker Build

-GitLab CI allows you to use Docker Engine to build and test docker-based projects.
+DoggoHub CI allows you to use Docker Engine to build and test docker-based projects.

 **This also allows to you to use `docker-compose` and other docker-enabled tools.**